isomerpages/nhg-ohrpp/_training/Proper Conduct of Research/Course Overview.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>In this online module, Participants will gain knowledge and principles
-for Study Start-Up, Research Data Management, and the types of essential documents to be maintained in the investigator file.</p>
-<p>Participants will also gain a better understanding about the safety reporting
-requirements for both investigator-initiated and sponsored trials, and an appreciation of the myriad of regulations governing investigational product management in clinical trials.</p>
-<p>Participants will learn about handling investigational products in accordance
-with Good Clinical Practice principles.</p>
+for Study Start-Up, Research Data Management, and the types of essential documents to be maintained in the investigator file.
+Participants will also gain a better understanding about the safety reporting requirements for both investigator-initiated and sponsored trials, and an appreciation of the myriad of regulations governing investigational product management in clinical trials.
+Participants will learn about handling investigational products in accordance with Good Clinical Practice principles.</p>
 <p>Learn more here.</p>
 <p></p>
 </div>